gordonn/dotfiles/README.md

 `zen.workspaces.show-workspace-indicator` = `false`

-In Zen Settings > Home, set New Tabs and Homepage and new windows to `Blank Page`
+In Zen Settings > Home, set New Tabs and Homepage and new windows to `Blank Page`.

 *Websites without a background will display the browser UI underneath the content.